efdevcon/streameth/README.md

 }
 ```

-The first stream in each array would generally be the primary stream, while the second in each array represents a backup stream.
+The first stream in each array would generally be the primary stream, while every subsequent stream in the array acts as the backup/failover stream.

 ### 3. (Optional) Get Mux Data API key